-So if you have the chance to play test a Head Pro Tour 630 or Head PT57A – do it, it might not make your game any better (only practice does that), but it sure is a nice and very comfortable ride.
+So if you have the chance to playtest a Head Pro Tour 630 or Head PT57A – do it, it might not make your game any better (practice is the best way to do that), but it sure is a nice and very comfortable ride.
 If you’re interested in other advice around buying a tennis racquet, check out the links and posts below.

 Racquet buying guides